mbeach42/2d-ising-monte-carlo/README.md

-#2d-ising-monte-carlo
+# 2d-ising-monte-carlo

-This package is for basic simulations of the 2D Ising model on an $L\times L$ lattice in Julia.
+This package is for basic simulations of the 2D Ising model on an LxL lattice in Julia.